A small, glowing campfire at dusk in the Sonoran Desert with silhouettes of Saguaro cacti and a distant RV.

-Moving around to new campsites and tips to make it less stressful
+Moving to new campsites: Tips to make RV travel days less stressful

 How often do full-time RVers typically move from one location to another?